 When I was a kid many years ago, I got interested in the stock market and started reading about various trading strategies.
 I wanted to do experiments and for this I needed historical data of various kinds.
 I quickly found out that finding quality data was near impossible unless you were prepared to spend lots of money, time and be a big financial institution of some kind.

-Later, when I started working for these big financial institutions I learned that even for them it wasn't easy.
+Later, when I started working for the big financial institutions I learned that even for them it wasn't easy.
 The quality and integrity of digital infrastructure in financial markets simply isn't great.
 It's poorly defined, poorly implemented with lots of legacy solutions, and everyone's struggling to get their systems to speak with each other - it's not much better today.

 While retail traders and investors might have gained access to easy-to-use stock trading apps, behind the scenes it's still ugly.
 And if you want to trade anything more exotic, the access and data still isn't up to scratch.
 It takes professional financial institutions several weeks to trade and settle some of these instruments, with paperwork, faxes, and stamps still being used!